jacobchlebowski/data-visualization-573/FINAL PROJECT/Data Visualization Final Project/README.md

   it's a bit of DOM and event handling to send information from the csv to the front end.
   ![week 11 progress](https://github.com/jacobchlebowski/data-visualization-573/blob/main/FINAL%20PROJECT/images/week%2011%20completion.jpg?raw=true)
+- Next week, I hope to fix the legend first, and then start on something unique.
+Perhaps the mouse follower I was talking about.
+Another issue I would really like to focus on is the hot reloading since that's a bit funky.
+Finally, I'd like to see if I can make this more dynamic.
+Not sure what I want to do for that yet, but I'll brainstorm this week and see what I might be able to come up with.